 “The only way to do that is to take money away from the police department and invest those funds in the community.”

 On the other hand, one speaker couldn’t believe what he was hearing, chiding the speakers for calling for defunding the police and accusing them of being members of “a pro-Marxist organization,” Solidarity Jersey City.

 Rod Hezarkhani is the son of immigrants from Iran, who fled after the Shah was toppled in the 1979 Iranian Revolution.
 His family history informs his worldview about why he believes calls to defund the police are ridiculous.

 “This is playing with fire.
 I have to tell everyone who is listening that once upon a time the protest against the Shah, the King of Iran, was about human rights.
 This ended in a nightmare that still exists today,” said Hezarkhani.

-He referenced the ongoing protests at Seattle where the police have reportedly abandoned one of their precincts near City Hall as an example of how chaos will rein if Jersey City goes forward with defunding the police.
+He referenced the ongoing protests at Seattle where the police have reportedly abandoned one of their precincts near City Hall as an example of how chaos will reign if Jersey City goes forward with defunding the police.

 “In Seattle, there is a literal armed Marxist rebellion that has claimed territory.
 I have studied how revolutions happen.
 This is madness, and as a major city we need to be committed to making sure that this doesn’t take hold here.”